basler/gst-plugin-pylon/README.md

 If more than one camera is connected, you have to select the camera.
 Cameras can be selected via index, serial-number or device-user-name

-If no selection is given `pylonsrc` will show an error message which will list the available cameras
+If no selection is given `pylonsrc` will show an error message which will list the available cameras.
+The list contains the serial number, the device model name and if set the user defined name of each camera.

 ```bash
 gst-launch-1.0 pylonsrc ! fakesink